Negativity-preserving transforms of tuples of symmetric matrices: Multi-variable transforms with negativity constraints

 \item It follows from the previous part that the function $h : \bx \mapsto f( \bx ) + |f( \bzero )|$ is absolutely monotone, so $h[ \bA + \bepsilon \bone ]$ and $h[ \bB + \bepsilon \bone ]$ are positive semidefinite.

-By Lemma~\ref{LWeyl}, $h[-]$ sends $\bs_n^{(\bk)}(I)$ to $\overline{\bs_n^{(l)}}$ for all $n \geq k_{\max}$.
+By Lemma~\ref{LWeyl}, $h[-]$ sends $\cS_n^{(\bk)}(I)$ to $\overline{\cS_n^{(l)}}$ for all $n \geq k_{\max}$.
 Using~(\ref{Eblock}), we see that

-for all $p \in [ 1 : m ]$, so $h[ \bC ] \in \overline{\bs_{2 n}^{(l)}}$.
+for all $p \in [ 1 : m ]$, so $h[ \bC ] \in \overline{\cS_{2 n}^{(l)}}$.
 Hence, again using~(\ref{Eblock}), we have that

-By the Schur product theorem, any absolutely monotone function acting entrywise preserves Loewner monotonicity.
-Hence $f[ \bB + \bepsilon \bone ] - f[ \bA + \bepsilon \bone ]$ is positive semidefinite, and so has rank at most $l$, by the previous working. \end{enumerate} \end{proof}
+By the Schur product theorem, any absolutely monotone function preserves Loewner monotonicity when acting entrywise; see Theorem~\ref{Tschoenberg}.
+Hence the matrix $f[ \bB + \bepsilon \bone ] - f[ \bA + \bepsilon \bone ]$ is positive semidefinite, and so has rank at most~$l$, by the previous working. \qedhere \end{enumerate} \end{proof}